 1 A Single Image / Contact Sheet layout is made up of image cells in one size arranged in a regular grid; the layout is edited with controls for margins, cell size and cell spacing, which are found in the Layout panel.
 The number of images in the layout is set with the rows and columns sliders in the Layout panel's Page Grid controls.
+Note: You can use the Review Q&A at the end of the lesson to help you identify extra teaching opportunities and discussion points.

+• Note: Make sure your students understand that print templates differ in their output settings, not just their layout.
 The cells in a Picture Package or Custom Package layout are not fixed in a grid, and may be of varied sizes and shapes.
 You can rearrange cells by simply dragging them, and resize them either by dragging their borders or by using the slider controls in the Cells panel.
 You can add a cell either by simply holding down the Alt key / Option key and dragging an existing cell to copy it, or by clicking a cell preset button in the Cells panel.
 To remove a cell, select it and press the Delete key.